Wllew4/obs-autoupload/README.md

 	1. Create a file `.credentials/google_secrets.toml` based on `.credentials/google_secrets.template.toml`.
 1. Add script to OBS.
 	1. In OBS, navigate to Tools > Scripts.
-	1. Select the "Python Settings" tab, and add the path to your Python installation
+	1. In the "Scripts" tab, add "auto_upload.lua".
-		* On Windows, this is `C:/Users/yourusername/AppData/Local/Programs/Python/Python36` by default.
+	1. Copy and paste the location of auto_upload.exe into the "auto_upload.exe path" field.
-	1. In the "Scripts" tab, add a script.
-Select "auto_upload.py" from the root of the project.
+		* Absolute path, including the filename and extension
 1. Make sure OBS is set to record video to your disk while you stream!
 	* If you use the same encoder for recording and streaming, this shouldn't cause a significant performance hit
 1. The next time you end a stream, your VOD will be uploaded to YouTube!

-## Having difficulties?
+# Having difficulties?
 Open an issue and I will respond when I get the chance: https://github.com/Wllew4/obs-autoupload/issues.

-## Consider supporting free software 💖
+# Consider supporting free and open source software 💖
-If this script becomes part of your workflow, consider supporting free and open source software by throwing a dollar or two my way on [my ko-fi page](https://ko-fi.com/soupsu).
+If this script becomes part of your workflow, consider supporting free and open source software by throwing a dollar or two my way on [ko-fi](https://ko-fi.com/soupsu).